cjw296/chide/docs/sets.rst

 >>> person4 = samples.get(Person, name='Bob', address=samples.get(Address, value='here'))
 >>> person5 = samples.get(Person, name='Joe', address=samples.get(Address, value='here'))

-This way, we don't have to manually ensure that only one address for `here` exists.
+This way, we don't have to manually ensure that only one address for "here" exists.

 You'll notice that we can still get multiple people with the same name from the